 Dreaming of those long summer days in the garden with a fiery grill and some icy drinks?
 Me too!
-Imagine a decked out dining area complete with a fridge, a built-in sink, a high-end barbecue or a pizza oven (or both!) plus a large fire pit to keep you warm in the evening.
+Imagine a decked out dining area complete with fridge, built-in sink, high-end barbecue or pizza oven (or both!).
+And a large fire pit to keep you warm in the evening, in addition.
 Just add marshmallows.

-A kitchen is a great addition to a garden as it allows you to enjoy – and actually use – your outdoor space with friends and family year-round, all while becoming an extension of your interiors.
+So here’s your ultimate guide to how to design an outdoor kitchen.
+A kitchen is a great addition to a garden.
+That’s because it allows you to enjoy and use your outdoor space with friends and family year-round.
+And all while becoming an extension of your interiors.

-To help get you ready for summer with a stylish and practical addition to your garden, here are all your questions about designing an outdoor kitchen answered – from how to choose the layout to all the entertaining must-haves…
+Want to get ready for summer with a stylish and practical addition to your garden?
+Then here are all your questions about designing an outdoor kitchen answered.
+From how to choose the layout to all the entertaining must-haves…

 What makes an outdoor kitchen?

-Cooking areas designed to be used outside not only provide an extra entertaining space but also enable the person in charge of cooking to still socialise.
+Cooking areas designed to be used outside not only provide an extra entertaining space.
+They also enable the person in charge of cooking to still socialise.

-An outdoor kitchen can come in many sizes and shapes, but generally, it has a preparation unit with a built-in or freestanding barbecue, storage, a fridge, burners, a tandoori or pizza oven, and a sink.
+An outdoor kitchen can come in many sizes and shapes.
+But generally, it has a preparation unit with a built-in or freestanding barbecue, storage and a fridge.
+It also has burners, a tandoori or pizza oven, and a sink.

-Beyond the appliances, outdoor kitchens also need plenty of seating and work surfaces for pots and crockery as well as utensils, too.
-Keep in mind that waterproof coverings are a must to enjoy your appliances and dining area for as long as possible.
+Beyond the appliances, outdoor kitchens also need plenty of seating and work surfaces for pots, crockery and utensils.
+Bear in mind that waterproof coverings are a must to enjoy your appliances and dining area for as long as possible.

-So with all of that in mind, I’ve got the answers some of the key questions around designing and creating the ultimate outdoor kitchen…
+So I’ve got the answers to some of the key questions around designing and creating the ultimate outdoor kitchen…

 What are the steps to creating an outdoor kitchen?